Azure/azure-sdk-tools/tools/test-proxy/Azure.Sdk.Tools.TestProxy/README.md

 URL: https://localhost:5001/record/stop
 headers: {
     "x-recording-id": "<x-recording-id>",
-    "Content-Type": "application/json" // This header needs setting ONLY if a body with values is also sent }
+    "Content-Type": "application/json"
+}
 <optional> body: {
     "key1": "value1",
     "key2": "value2"
 }
 ```

+The `Content-Type` must be set ONLY if a body with values is also sent.
+Read section directly below [storing variables](#storing-variables) for a description.

 This will **finalize** your recording by: